Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ---
 Title: How to find an apartment in Berlin
 Short_title: How to find an apartment
-Description: This guide shows you how to rent your first apartment or flat share in Berlin.
+Description: This guide shows you how to find a place to live in Berlin.
+It explains everything from the apartment search to moving in.
 Date_created: 2017-09-20
 ---

-This guide shows you how to find your first apartment or [WG](/glossary/WG) in Berlin.
+This guide shows you how to find your first apartment or *[[WG]]* in Berlin.

 ![Berlin apartment different architecture](/illustrations/berlin-apartment-different-architecture.png)